This policy was last updated on 03/05/2022.

 The cookies and web beacons enable our service providers to collect information about you and your surfing behaviour, e.g. IP address, browser information, information on user activities and click data, and to recognize visitors to our website under a pseudonym and only display products that are likely to be of interest to our visitors.
 Most of the tools use pseudonymised or aggregated data, e.g. shortened IP addresses.
 The data is used to analyse the use of our website and, thereby, improve and optimize the website and to display advertising tailored to your needs.
 We collect this data (to improve your website experience and to promote our products and solutions) via OneTrust, a cookie management tool; you can update your preferences here.

-Personal data collected via first party cookies is based on Article 6 sec.
+Personal data collected via first party cookies is based on consent, Article 6 sec.
 1 sent.
-1 lit. f GDPR and represents our legitimate interest to improve your website experience and to promote our products and solutions.
+1 lit. a GDPR, to improve your website experience and promote our products and services.
 We collect this data via a cookie management tool; you can update your preferences here.

 Personal data collected via third party targeting cookies is based on your consent, managed via our preference centre here; Article 6 sec.
 1 sent.
 1 lit. a GDPR.